 Free to register – what are you waiting for?

 What is New in Windows Server 2019

-Windows Server 2019 has four main areas of investments and below is glimpse of each area.
-The above mentioned Windows server 2019 Webinar will give you more details.
+Windows Server 2019 has four main investment areas, and below is a glimpse of each area.
+The above-mentioned Windows server 2019 Webinar will give you more details.

 - Hybrid: Windows Server 2019 and Windows Admin Center will make it easier for our customers to connect existing on-premises environments to Azure.
-With Windows Admin Center it also easier for customers on Windows Server 2019 to use Azure services such as Azure Backup, Azure Site Recovery, and more services will be added over time.
+With Windows Admin Center, it is also easier for customers on Windows Server 2019 to use Azure services such as Azure Backup and Azure Site Recovery.
+More services will be added over time.

-- Security: Security continues to be a top priority for our customers and we are committed to helping our customers elevate their security posture.
-Windows Server 2016 started on this journey and Windows Server 2019 builds on that strong foundation, along with some shared security features with Windows 10, such as Defender ATP for server and Defender Exploit Guard.
+- Security: Security continues to be a top priority for our customers, and we are committed to helping our customers elevate their security posture.
+Windows Server 2016 started on this journey.
+Windows Server 2019 builds on that strong foundation and shares security features with Windows 10, such as Defender ATP for server and Defender Exploit Guard.

-- Hyper-converged Infrastructure (HCI): If you are thinking about evolving your physical or host server infrastructure, you should consider HCI.
-This new deployment model allows you to consolidate compute, storage, and networking into the same nodes allowing you to reduce the infrastructure cost while still getting better performance, scalability, and reliability.
+- Hyper-converged Infrastructure (HCI): If you consider evolving your physical or host server infrastructure, you should consider HCI.
+This new deployment model allows you to consolidate compute, storage, and networking into the same nodes, reducing the infrastructure cost while still getting better performance, scalability, and reliability.